elk-audio/elk-docs/sushi/sushi_control_grpc.rst

 We provide `up-to-date examples <elk_examples_overview.html>`__ of programs which use gRPC to communicate with Sushi.

 All these examples are written in Python, and use our `elkpy Python library <https://github.com/elk-audio/elkpy>`__, which greatly simplifies controlling Sushi over gRPC.
 The elkpy library has comprehensive comments, and is also `documented here <../_modules/index.html>`__.

+For controlling Sushi from a C++ application we also provide a similiar wrapper library built in C++  `elkcpp library <https://github.com/elk-audio/elkcpp>`__

-The heart of the gRPC integration, is the API definition in the `sushi_rpc.proto file <https://github.com/elk-audio/sushi/blob/master/rpc_interface/protos/sushi_rpc.proto>`__, which you will find in the Sushi repository.
+The heart of the gRPC integration, is the API definition in `sushi_rpc.proto file <https://github.com/elk-audio/sushi-grpc-api/protos/sushi_rpc.proto>`__.

-One way to quickly interact with the gRPC API is to use an API tool that has support for gRPC, for example [Postman](https://www.postman.com/).
+One way to quickly interact directly with the gRPC API during development is to use an API tool that has support for gRPC, for example [Postman](https://www.postman.com/).
 You can find more on how to load Sushi's .proto definition into Postman [here](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/).

-If you plan to work in Python we recommend using our elkpy library, in which case you do not need to use gRPC directly, and can just read the documentation for elkpy.
+Though we recommend you to start with one of out wrapper libraries, elkpy or elkcpp, depending on your choice of programming language.
+This way you do not need to use gRPC directly, and can just read the documentation for the respective library.

-But if you are programming a controller using a different language than Python, referring to the above .proto file will be needed.
-Even in that case, it will be very useful for you to read the comments for the elkpy methods, and how the elkpy library invokes the Sushi gRPC API.

 High-level Overview of Sushi's gRPC API
 ---------------------------------------

-Given Sushi's complexity, we have split up the gRPC API to specific controllers, using each of which you can control one subsystem of Sushi.
+Given Sushi's complexity, the gRPC API has been split into specific controllers, each of which controls one subsystem of Sushi.

 These are: